Artamta/Summer_Internsip_IITD/readme.md

 ---

-## Discussion
+## 💡 Discussion

-This internship provided hands-on experience in the complete workflow of quantitative diffusion MRI analysis, from data loading and ROI definition to advanced model fitting and statistical evaluation.
-TV regularization substantially improved the stability and spatial coherence of parameter maps, reducing variability by 30–50%.
-While synthetic simulations confirmed the robustness of the framework, clinical data analysis was limited by small sample size and inter-patient variability.
+This internship gave me hands-on experience in the full workflow of quantitative diffusion MRI analysis—from data loading and ROI definition to advanced model fitting and statistical evaluation.
+TV regularization improved the stability and spatial coherence of parameter maps, reducing variability by 30–50%.
+Synthetic simulations confirmed the robustness of the framework, though clinical data analysis was limited by sample size and inter-patient variability.

 ---

-## Conclusion
+## 🏁 Conclusion

-Through this project, I developed practical skills in quantitative MRI, including data preprocessing, model implementation, and advanced regularization techniques.
-The use of TV regularization proved essential for robust parameter estimation, especially in low SNR conditions.
-The established workflow lays a strong foundation for future research.
+I developed practical skills in quantitative MRI, including data preprocessing, model implementation, and advanced regularization techniques.
+TV regularization proved essential for robust parameter estimation, especially in low SNR conditions.
+This workflow lays a strong foundation for future research and clinical translation.

 ---

-## References
+## 📚 References

 1. Malagi, A. V., et al. (2023).
 IVIM‑DKI with parametric reconstruction… Clinical Imaging 101. [doi](https://doi.org/10.1016/j.clinimag.2023.05.011)
 2. Malagi, A. V., et al. (2019).
 Effect of combination and number of b values… MAGMA 32, 567–579. [doi](https://doi.org/10.1007/s10334-019-00764-0)